 ---Spoon River Songs, with mezzo-soprano Catherine Cook and pianist Kristin Pankonin will be available on the web starting this fall.

 ---Vilna Poems (six Yiddish songs by Avrom Sutskever was recorded at Skywalker Sound, featuring Lisa Delan, Matt Haimovitz (cello), David Krakauer (clarinet) and pianist Kristin Pankonin.
-The cycle will be available on Penta Tone Classics in 2013.
+The cycle is now available on Penta Tone Classics, PTCS 186-459.

 ---The first CD of the Persian Melody Project, a collaboration between Garner and soprano Raeeka Shehabi-Yaghmai, was recorded at Fantasy Studios with pianist Kristin Pankonin, and will be published later in the fall, along with the sheet-music.